I’ve written previously about a few models for thinking about the process of managing products:

 The basic table looks like this.
 From the perspective of a product management analysis, the top row is the most interesting.

-Mission critical context is another way of saying “table stakes” – these are the capabilities that any product in this space must provide, or would be expected to provide.
-For example, for product management tools, a central repository of requirements is mission critical context.
+Mission critical context is another way of saying “table stakes.”
+These are the features that any product in this space must provide, or would be expected to provide.
+For example, for product management tools, a central repository is mission critical context.
 Every tool will have it and there’s no reason to buy a PM tool that doesn’t have that.

-Mission critical core is the differentiators that your product has against others.
-It’s another way of talking about Dramatic Difference, or the Order of Magnitude rule of thumb.
-In the product management tool space, mission critical core might be a particular kind of analytics that only your tool provides, or support for a particular methodology.
+Mission critical core (I’ve marked it in green) is the differentiators that your product has against others.
+Core is where your Dramatic Difference, and Order of Magnitude benefits live.
+In product management tools mission critical core might be analytics that only your tool provides, or support for a particular methodology.

-By definition mission critical context is not differentiating.
-Yet this is typically 80% of your product.
-And you have to do it.
+Mission critical context functionality is typically 80% of your product.
+You can’t just leave it out.
 If your product doesn’t support the table stakes then it doesn’t matter what differentiators you have.
-(In other words, marketing your PM tool as being better than others because it has a central repository of requirements doesn’t make any sense.)

 Features migrate over time

-Why do use models like this?
+Why do use models like mission critical/core?
 They help you in the following ways:

 - Help you understand if you have all the features you need to have for the space.